tilburgsciencehub/website/content/topics/Computer-Setup/software-installation/Python/configuring-python-for-webscraping.md

 {{% /codeblock %}}

 ## Manually Installing ChromeDriver

-If for any reason the prior did not work or if you simply prefer installing ChromeDriver manually, follow the operating-system-specific steps below.
+If the automatic installation does not work, or if you simply prefer to install ChromeDriver manually, follow the instructions for your operating system below.

 ### Windows Users